top of page

 Adding a chimney breast to create alcoves and atmosphere transforms an otherwise boring square room into a luxurious, warm one.

-Keeping the palette to soft grey, pale blue and white adds to the feeling of calm.
+Keeping the palette to a soft grey, pale blue and white adds to the feeling of calm.